rackerlabs/design-system/_docs/resources/design-resources.md

 ## How to use

-### Sketch Template
+### Sketch template

 <<<<<<#div class="hxRow"  markdown="1">
 {%- column left:"hxCol-md-4" -%}

-If you choose the Sketch template, you can create a new file from it and edit it as you wish without affecting the original document.
+If you choose the Sketch template, you can create a new file from it and edit it as you want to without affecting the original document.
 Sketch maintains the link to the template in your "New from Template" menu.
-So if you selected it from the shared drive above, it will always access the most up to date file.
+So if you selected it from the shared drive above, it always accesses the most up to date file.

 {%- endcolumn -%}